 The potential for age-specific sampling biases to erode or magnify the signal of imprinting effects highlights some limitations of existing epidemiological surveillance data, which in turn limited this study’s scope of inference.
 The largest, long-term epidemiological data sets on influenza come from massive, global surveillance efforts.
 But due to practical and economic constraints, these data are often collected opportunistically, meaning that sampling effort is uneven over time, and across age groups, and denominator data are rarely documented or shared.
 Furthermore, while some aspects of surveillance data are already shared publicly by WHO (34), and by the US CDC (35), data on patient ages is not currently reported, or is obscured by aggregation into broad age categories.

 As we enter the era of big data, one of the next great challenges for influenza epidemiology will be to understand how measurable genetic and antigenic properties of the circulating viruses impact population-level outcomes, like age-specific risk, birth year-specific risk, vaccine effectiveness and season-specific attack rates.
 Thanks to ambitious and well-funded open science initiatives like the GISAID genetic database (36), and the Nextstrain project (25,37), the genetic and antigenic history of influenza circulation in humans is already well-documented and freely available to scientists.
 The difficulty of accessing corresponding antigenic and epidemiological data remains a key stumbling block.
 The expense and difficulty of maintaining large, public databases should not be taken for granted, and those responsible for collecting and curating high-quality data deserve more professional credit for their work.
-But we are not the first to advocate (38) that more systematic sharing of single year-of-age in influenza surveillance data, standardization of sampling effort, and reporting of age-specific denominators could represent a turning point in the scientific community’s ability to link influenza's genetic and antigenic properties with epidemiological outcomes.
+We emphatically echo earlier calls (38) for more systematic sharing of single year-of-age in influenza surveillance data, standardization of sampling effort, and reporting of age-specific denominators, which could represent a turning point in the scientific community’s ability to link influenza's genetic and antigenic properties with epidemiological outcomes.

 From an epidemiological standpoint, our results imply that the incidence and mortality impacts of H1N1 may increase in the future as the imprinting status of elderly cohorts shifts.
 Currently, H3N2 causes the vast majority of influenza-related deaths, whereas H1N1 causes relatively little mortality (20,39).
 These patterns may reflect intrinsic differences in virulence, but we speculate that population-level imprinting patterns may also shape H3N2’s greater mortality impact.
 The vast majority of influenza-related deaths occur in adults over age 65, cohorts whose imprinting protection currently limits the incidence of clinically-attended H1N1 infection.
 In the future, H2N2 imprinted cohorts (born c.
-1950-1968) will eventually become elderly, and will instead have imprinting protection against H3N2 (NA subtype-level), or may lack imprinting protection against either seasonal subtype (HA subtype-level).
-In either scenario, the mortality burden of H1N1 is predicted to increase, while the mortality burden of H3N2 may decrease due to generational shifts in imprinted immunity.
+1950-1968) will become elderly, and their imprinting protection will act against seasonal H3N2 (via NA subtype-level imprinting), or against no seasonal strains (via HA subtype-level imprinting).
+In this scenario, the mortality burden of H1N1 is predicted to increase, while the mortality burden of H3N2 may decrease due to generational shifts in imprinted immunity.

 On one hand, this study’s failure to detect any signal of broadly protective imprinting in seasonal influenza surveillance data is unsurprising.
 Narrow, homologous immunity is a hallmark of seasonal influenza’s evolutionary and epidemic dynamics.
 But on the other hand, these results raise new questions about the longevity of apparent protection from narrow, homologous immune responses primed in childhood, and about the underlying within-host dynamics of B cell repertoire development.
 With implications for universal influenza vaccine development, these results also highlight the difficulty of inducing broadly protective antibody responses against immunologically familiar, seasonal influenza strains.